The Importance of Repair in Parenting

 Why Repair Matters More Than Perfection

-When parents repair, children learn that relationships can withstand conflict and that emotions can be managed constructively.
+When parents engage in repair, children learn that relationships can withstand conflict.
+They also learn that emotions can be managed constructively.
 This builds a foundation of safety and trust that supports healthy development.

 How to Practice Good Repair